Exploring the HEART of Grandparenting

 some of the memorials hung on the fence that surrounded the bombing site have been left intact.

 Madison grew up learning about the bombing and medicine.
-Her father and aunt are both physicians and now she is a first-year medical student at my alma mater, the University of Oklahoma College of Medicine.
-(She graduated, and is now a resident physician in pediatrics.)
+Her father and aunt are both physicians.
+She was a medical student at my alma mater, the University of Oklahoma College of Medicine.
+She graduated and is now a pediatrician in Oklahoma City.

 “I know the bombing is still a part of people’s lives here.
 It’s humbling to be associated with such a tragic event.
 I hope that I can be a positive face going forward.”